 This pattern is basically a mini version of one of my most popular crochet patterns, the Chunky Feather and Fan Afghan.
 I sized it down using a lighter yarn and smaller hook and made a couple other small adjustments to end up with this pretty, lacy baby blanket.

-- Worsted Weight Yarn – I used Knit Picks Brava Acrylic in Mint, Tranquil, and Dove Heather (I used about 5 balls or 1100 yards)
+- Worsted Weight Yarn – I used Knit Picks Brava Acrylic in Mint, Tranquil, and Dove Heather (I used about 5 balls or 1100 yards in total).
+I also recommend Red Heart Soft for an affordable worsted weight acrylic.

 - Size K (6.50 mm) Hook